Sekondi-Takoradi Marathon gets support from AKOA Beverages

 AKOA Beverages as part of their support for the event has donated 300 cartons of Aqua Mineral Water to the organisers for the competition.

-Aqua Blue Mineral Water has become the official Water Sponsor for the 2020 Sekondi-Takoradi Marathon, fixed for Saturday, December 5, 2020 from Sekondi Sports Stadium to Amanful covering 21 kilometers.
+Aqua Blue Mineral Water has become the official Water Sponsor for the 2020 Sekondi-Takoradi Marathon, fixed for Saturday, December 2020 from Sekondi Sports Stadium to Amanful covering 21 kilometres.

 The Sekondi-Takoradi Marathon is an initiative of Medivents Consult and Total Marketing and Tours Limited, under the auspices of the Western Region Coordinating Council.